-One of the most shameful episodes of Western slavery happened in Sierra Leone in the eighteenth and nineteenth centuries.
-In a span of 400 years, the Europeans had brought about fifteen million slaves to the Americas and Europe.
+Since the middle of the sixteenth century, the Europeans had brought about fifteen million Africans to work as slaves in the Americas and Europe.
 They were using the slaves to run their plantations, fight their wars, and work in their industries and homes.
 They had grown rich from the slave trade and from sugar and other goods that the slaves produced.
 But when they didn’t require these slaves they decided to dump them in Sierra Leone which was then a lawless place.

-When the slaves of Haiti started their violent revolution for independence in 1791, the European governments realized that having a large slave population in any area was dangerous, since the slaves could become united under black leaders and start fighting for independence.
-They decided to take measures to bring down the number of slaves in their territories.
+When the slaves of Haiti started their violent revolution for independence in 1791, the European governments realized that having a large African population in any area was dangerous.
+The Africans could become united under revolutionary leaders and launch a Haiti type rebellion for independence.
+The Europeans decided that they had to take urgent measures to bring down the number of slaves in their territories.

-With the involvement of some abolitionists, the British Crown established a utopia for free slaves, known as the Province of Freedom or Freetown, in Sierra Leone.
+With the involvement of some abolitionists, the British Crown established a utopia for free slaves, known as the Province of Freedom in Sierra Leone (the place was also known as Freetown).
 Like all utopias, Freetown was dysfunctional and corrupt.
 The first batch of 400 blacks and 60 whites were shipped to Freetown in 1787.
 Ninety-six passengers died during the ocean journey.
 It was the rainy season when they arrived in Freetown and they found that there was no shelter.
-In the next two years, many of them succumbed to African diseases and many were killed in warfare with the locals.
+In the next two years, many of them succumbed to African diseases and many were killed in conflict with the locals.

 In 1792, another attempt was made to populate Freetown.
 The British had settled 3000 Africans in Nova Scotia in Canada.
 These settlers were former slaves who had been freed after they had served in the British Army during the American Revolutionary War.
 The problem was that the local whites were hostile to the Africans living in their midst.
 So the decision was taken to move the 3000 army veterans to Freetown.
 A significant number of these veterans died within five years of their arrival at Freetown.